Nabua

-Delia "Del" Castro-Simbulan | 2010-2013, 2013-2016, 2016–2019
+The town is recognized as the birthplace of modern kuntaw and jota rojana.
+The municipality is also known for its large coconut plantations, which support its local agriculture and economy.
+It is recognized as the mother town of Iriga City, Buhi, Bato, Balatan, Bula, and Baao.

 Etymology

-The Municipality of Nabua traces the historical origin of its name way back during the Spanish Colonization.
-It was said that in 1571, an Augustinian Friar named Fray Alonzo Gimenez reached one of the rancherias called "Lupa" which was then under Datu Panga from Borneo.
+The municipality of Nabua traces the historical origin of its name way back during the Spanish colonial era.
+It was said that in 1571, an Augustinian friar named Alonzo Gimenez reached one of the rancherías called "Lupa" which was then under Datu Panga from Borneo.
 The good friar found persons inside the said rancheria cutting coconuts.
 He was offered to partake the inside shoot of coconut which the natives called “boa."
-Immediately, Fray Alonzo tagged the place as “Nabua” pronounced with his Spanish Accent.
-From that time onward, this place become popularly known as "Nabua."
+Immediately, Fray Alonzo tagged the place as “Nabua” pronounced with his Spanish accent.
+The place is said to have been popularly known as "Nabua" since then.

-In another version, a historian named Fray Felix Huerta claimed that the name came from the story that the original sitio of the town is in the shape a young coconut embryo which was surrounded by five rancherias named Lupa, Antacodos, Sabang, Caobnan, and Binoyoan.
-Other believed otherwise and said it was centrally located in the middle of said rancherias, thus closely resembling "boa."
+In another version, the historian Fray Felix Huerta claimed that the name came from the story that the original sitio of the town was in the shape of a young coconut embryo surrounded by five rancherias named Lupa, Antacodos, Sabang, Caobnan, and Binoyoan.
+Others believed otherwise and said it was centrally located in the middle of said rancherias, thus closely resembling "boa."
 For a time, the town was called “Nabobowa" but years of long usage shortened and corrupted it to the present name.

 History

 In 1578, a group of Franciscan missionaries led by Fray Pablo de Jesus and Fray Bartolome Ruiz put up a church in Antacodos where they placed a big cross.
 These missionaries soon merged the villages of Lupa, Antacodos, Sabang, and Binoyoan into one place.

 In a research mission to Spain funded by the municipality, it was learned that Nabua was officially established as a municipality on July 25, 1569.

-Based on the 1734 Murillo-Velarde map, one of the earliest cartographic maps of the Philippine archipelago, the town is identified as "Nava" - a Spanish name indicating a "level piece of ground."
+Based on the 1734 Murillo Velarde map, one of the earliest cartographic maps of the Philippine archipelago, the town is identified as "Nava"—a Spanish name indicating a "level piece of ground."
 This is probably the apt description of the place at that time, and until the present time, a flat terrain stretching from the shores of the lakes of Bato and Baao and nestled in the plains between Mt.
 Asog and the mountains of Bula and the then Pantao.

 Geography

 The municipality of Nabua ranges approximately 123.25–123.39° east longitude and 13.35–13.42° north latitude.
 It is bounded on the north by the municipality of Baao and Bula; on the south by the municipality of Bato; on the east by Iriga City; and on the west by the municipality of Balatan.
 The municipality is an established growth center in the southeast part of Camarines Sur or the midsection of Bicol River Basin Area.
-It is located along the Legazpi-Iriga-Naga-Daet Growth Corridor or LINDGC.
+It is located along the Legazpi–Iriga–Naga–Daet Growth Corridor or LINDGC.
 Nabua is 20 km from Pili and 470 km from Manila.